 Major Tom had a way of making his presence known.

 Delores could feel her mother behind her and smell her Obsession perfume.
 Momma bit her lip, stuck her hips out, and tried to look coy.
-Her flirty red hair that come from a box bounced as she sashayed all the way to the door, leaned down toward the Fairy Princess, and deposited a tootsie roll into her bag.
+Her flirty red hair that came from a box bounced as she sashayed all the way to the door, leaned down toward the Fairy Princess, and deposited a tootsie roll into her bag.
 Major Tom caught an eyeful of cleavage from Momma’s low-cut Gap shirt.

 “I’m Hilda.”
 My mom hated her name.
 She put out a hand showing off bright red nails.